pimentacaroline/Meet/README.md

 	When the events list loads on the page;
 	Then the chart with number of upcoming events for that city should be displayed before the individual events.

+### Serverless functions
+In the Meet app, serverless functions will play a crucial role in handling authorization for accessing public calendar events from the Google Calendar API.
+Users need to be authorized to retrieve event data for rendering in the React app.
+This authorization is facilitated by serverless functions, which are a more efficient alternative to building and maintaining a full server for this purpose.
+In this context, serverless functions will generate and provide access tokens, ensuring secure access to the Google Calendar API.
+AWS Lambda will be the chosen cloud-service provider for implementing these serverless functions, making the app's architecture more scalable and cost-effective.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>